 For DIY projects, start by consulting your printer manual and making sure your printer settings are adjusted for the type of paper you wish to use.
 Keep in mind that you may or may not be able to successfully print all paper types in any printer.

 For professional printing, consult with your print shop and have them run test prints before purchasing a large amount of paper and ordering a print job.
-Do not assume that a professional printer can print on any paper as they are also limited by the type of printing equipment they have available.
+Do not assume that a professional or big box printer can print on any paper as they are also limited by the type of printing equipment they have available.

 Inkjet vs. Laser-When viewed at an angle, you can see how the inkjet ink soaks into the paper, while the laser ink leaves a very think plastic-like coating on top.